-9. Pipes
+9. Pipes:

-Pipes should be trenched and treated with approved chemicals according to label directions.
+Pipes should must be trenched and treated with approved chemicals according to the label directions.

-10. Dampness.
+10. Dampness:

 Dampness favors the development of termites and wood rots.
 If water can run under the building through access opening, ventilators, or other openings in or under sidewalls or skirting, this condition must be remedied.
 Seepage through or under walls should be prevented.
 If it is impracticable to prevent seepage, owner must be notified in the contract.
+An Exclusion of Minimum Treating Standards contract attachment (Exclusion form) shall not be required provided the property owner is clearly notified on the initial contract that prevention of seepage under the building is impractical to remedy.